How Long Is a Cross Country Race: Important Factors and Tips to Remember

 8. Focus on Effort and Not the Pace

-How fast you finish the race should not be the runner’s concern when competing in cross country races.
+How fast you finish the race should not be the runner’s concern when competing in cross-country races.

-Direct your mind how much effort you should exert in your step and what tactic to use based on the course design.
+Direct your mind on how much effort you should exert in your step and what tactic to use based on the course design.

 9. Use the Hills to Your Advantage

-Instinct dictates that you slow down once as you climb or descend a hill, but most professional cross country racers are trained to do otherwise.
+Instinct dictates that you slow down once as you climb or descend a hill, but most professional cross-country racers are trained to do otherwise.

 These players work harder in that kind of situation to beat their opponents.

-That is not an easy feat because of the flow of blood and oxygen drop while their blood lactate increases due to over-exhaustion.
+That is not an easy feat because the flow of blood and oxygen drop while their blood lactate increases due to over-exhaustion.

 10. Prepare Well